nandha-batzzy/nandha-batzzy/README.md

 - 👋 Hi, I’m Nandha Kumar
 - 👀 I’m interested in DATA ANALYSIS AND MACHINE LEARNING
-- 🌱 I’m currently learning Python Data structures
+- 🌱 I’m currently learning Python DATA ANALYSIS AND MACHINE LEARNING
-- 💞️ I’m looking to collaborate on Data structures
+- 💞️ I’m looking to collaborate on DATA ANALYSIS AND MACHINE LEARNING
 - 📫 How to reach me nandhasuit@gmail.com

 <!---